Scholarships

 Universities of Wisconsin Go Wisconsin Emma D. Boettiger Scholarship

-The Go Wisconsin Emma D. Boettiger Scholarship was established to encourage the pursuit of a post-secondary degree at the Universities of Wisconsin.
-The scholarships are given in memory of Emma Boettiger’s sister, Nettie Dieckmann, and nephew, Freddie Dieckmann.
+The Universities of Wisconsin Go Wisconsin team administers the Emma D. Boettiger Scholarship, which was established to encourage Wisconsin students to pursue a postsecondary degree at a Universities of Wisconsin institution.
+The scholarship is awarded in memory of Emma Boettiger’s sister, Nettie Dieckmann, and nephew, Freddie Dieckmann.

-Two academic scholarships will be awarded to Wisconsin high school students who plan to enroll at a University of Wisconsin.
+Each year, two academic scholarships are awarded to Wisconsin high school students who plan to enroll as first-year students at a Universities of Wisconsin university.
 The scholarship is a four-time award of $2,000 (awarded in two disbursements each year over the course of four consecutive years, $1,000 for the fall semester and $1,000 for the spring semester).
-Recipients must provide proof of enrollment each year, once for the fall term and again for the spring term before scholarship funds are disbursed.
+The application for students beginning in Fall 2026 is now closed.
+The application for students starting in Fall 2027 will open in late 2026.

 Graduate and Professional Students